 Before we take a look at the rare coins worth money in the UK right now, let’s consider who might help you realise fortunes beyond your wildest dreams.
 Believe it or not, your first port of call should be the Royal Mint themselves.

-There are likely to be hundreds of Google results if you search for ‘coin valuation near me’.
-However, for our money, your safest bet should always be the Mint.
+There are likely to be hundreds of Google results if you search for ‘coin valuation near me’ or for ‘uk coin value checker’.
+However, for your money, the safest bet should always be the Mint.
 After all, they are the most decorated experts in the valuation of coins, as well as their production!

 All you need to do is head to the Royal Mint’s Collector Services page, and find out more about their authentication and valuation services.
 Handily, they will be happy to analyse and value coins over email – though, as to be expected, there may be a fee involved.